When preparing a student visa application, it is essential to understand what evidence of finances you need to demonstrate

 An official financial sponsor must be one of the following:

-*If you have received full financial sponsorship from your government or international scholarship agency for a course completed in the last 12 months, you must provide their written consent for your new student visa application .
+If you have received full financial sponsorship from your government or international scholarship agency for a course completed in the last 12 months, you need to provide written consent from the official sponsor for your new student visa application .

 If anyone else is providing you with money for your studies, they cannot be considered an official financial sponsor and the money will need to be in your own bank account.

-Please note that if the money from your sponsor only covers part of your tuition fees or living costs, you need to ensure you have the remaining money in an eligible bank account.
+Please note that if the money from your sponsor only covers part of your tuition fees or living costs, you need to make sure that you have the remaining money in an eligible bank account.